The Haverford & Record A public archive · updated June 2026

 Jewish Federation of Greater Philadelphia

-Named by President Raymond as a dialogue partner; quoted throughout local coverage of the Haverford situation.
+Named by President Raymond as a dialogue partner; quoted throughout local coverage.

 Jewish Insider / Jewish Exponent / Algemeiner / JNS

-If you or someone you know is facing campus antisemitism
+Concrete resources if you, your child, or someone you know is facing campus antisemitism — at Haverford College or anywhere else.

 Report